-There is no need to attempt DIY on pre action systems while New York Engineers is always available at your conveniences.
+There is no need to attempt DIY on pre-action systems while is always available at your convenience.
 Our technician will assess your building and then design the system with your consultation.

 All our engineering designs are done with perfection in mind to exceed the standards in place.
 Not only that, we ensure that there are no unnecessary costs incurred in the process.
 We simplify each design.
 We design, install and repair sprinkler systems.

 We are experts in a wet pipe, deluge, pre-action, and dry pipe systems.
 All these systems have the same functionality: to suppress a fire, but in different applications.
 In case you are confused that which system you should choose, we can be very helpful in that.